isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

 ## Introduction
 **Jessy**
 Hello!
-It's screencast time!
-I'm Jessy; she's Catie!
+I'm Jessy, she's Catie, and it's time for another screencast!

 **Catie**
 Following from our last screencast, where we went over how to set up alternate app icons for runtime use, in iOS 10.3, we're going to explore a potential application of those alternate icons.
 We'll also be demonstrating a way to deal with related errors.